 Critical Role of Animal Science Research in Food Security and Sustainability

 An expert committee under the STS Program, in collaboration with the Board on Agriculture and Natural Resources (BANR), completed a report that identifies research priorities to sustainably meet expected increase in global demand for animal protein.
-The pre-publication version of the final report can be accessed for free at the National Academies Press website.
+The final report can be accessed for free at the National Academies Press website.
 A News release from the National Academies can be found here.